lanl/trace-crawler/README.md

 this short video recorded work of desktop test.
 You can see the elements  about to be activated turn yellow. https://github.com/lanl/Memento-Tracer-Extention/blob/master/examples/git_issues_next/githubnext-2022-06-08.avi

-## Trace-Crawler  based on StormCrawler see https://github.com/DigitalPebble/storm-crawler/wiki.
+## Trace-Crawler  based on StormCrawler library, see https://github.com/DigitalPebble/storm-crawler/wiki.
 To craft compact archives of web resources based on user-specified criteria, we've implemented a focused crawling approach.
 This method employs a StormCrawler plugin to execute traces.
 The plugin interprets JSON-formatted trace data, utilizing the Selenium API to issue commands via the Selenium hub, which in turn forwards these commands to individual browser nodes.
 Configured with a proxy service, warcprox, the Remote WebDriver captures all traffic and records it into WARC files.
 For every URL seed, the crawler initializes and halts a dedicated proxy upon completion, ensuring that each step of a particular trace, along with its associated resources, is isolated within a single WARC file.

 Here are some of the benefits of this targeted crawling process: